After Your Hearing

 Who can apply

 Before you can make an H&C application, you have to wait for 12 months after the IRB-RPD or IRB-RAD reject your refugee claim.
+You also normally have to wait 12 months if you withdraw or abandon your refugee claim.

 Things to consider before you apply